bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 - The global economic downturn continues as well.
 The IT sector has been heavily affected, including the company that I work for.
 It has been the hardest year on the job in a very long time.
 - Once again I didn't do much (anything?) on the self-development front.
 Shocker, right?
 - "The Wheel of Time" ruined another year of reading for me.
 I got to the 10th book, so at least the end is in sight.
 - My attempts to replace Twitter/X have failed and for now I've resigned myself to the idea that it doesn't have a real alternative.
+That being said - I did have a lot of fun playing with Bluesky in 2023 and I hope that the platform will continue to grow and attract more users in the future.
+- I dropped the ball on learning OCaml, although I still plan to return to it at some point.

 On top of this I really lacked inspiration to write, so it was a pretty [bad year for blogging]({% post_url 2023-12-23-a-bad-year-for-blogging %}).